SoftwareAG/c8y-docs/content/edge-kubernetes/installing-edge-on-k8-bundle/accessing-edge.md

 ![Cookie Banner](/files/edge-k8s/edge-k8s-cookie-banner.png)

 {{< c8y-admon-info >}}
 The cookie banner is turned on by default.
 This feature can be configured.
-For more information see [Branding](/edge/using-edge/#branding).
+For more information, see [Branding](/edge/using-edge/#branding).
 {{< /c8y-admon-info >}}

 * Click **Agree and Proceed** to accept the default cookie settings (required and functional cookies enabled).